mind-inria/mri-nufft/README.rst

 MRI-NUFFT
 =========

-Doing Non Cartesian MR Imaging has never been so easier.
+Doing non-Cartesian MR Imaging has never been so easy.

 .. list-table::
    :widths: 25 25 25